-- Click on a node to move it. - Click on a segment away from a node and drag it to change its curvature. - Click on one or more segments, then make them straight (=) or curved (). - Select a point on the polyline.
+- Click on a node to move it. - Click on a segment away from a node and drag it to change its curvature. - Click on one or more segments, then make them straight (-) or curved (-). - Select a point on the polyline.
 The point selected is indicated in the scene by a red cone.
-Click ( to add a tangent oriented in the direction of the camera. - Select a tangent and click (1/1) to change the orientation of the segment to that of the camera. - Select a tangent and click (11/2) to flip it.
+You can then click (1) to add a tangent oriented in the direction of the camera. - Select a tangent and click (1) to change the orientation of the segment to that of the camera. - Select a tangent and click (11) to flip it.

-Begin drawing again by selecting the Draw lines button (26).
+Begin drawing again by selecting the Draw lines button (2).
 To continue from an existing node at the start or end of a polyline, click on the node.